junxit/us-congress-code/title-16/chapter-1/sec-7e.md

 ### removalDescription

 Section, act Mar.
 18, 1950, ch.
 72, § 5, 64 Stat.
-28, provided definitions.
+28, provided definitions for sections 7a to 7e.
 See section 101501(a) of Title 54, National Park Service and Related Programs.